Mental Health SpotlightMental Health Spotlight

 JFCS’ Mental Health Spotlight is not one-on-one therapy.
 Rather, you can attend simply to be in community, dabble to see if this format works for you and gain access to JFCS’ robust resources list, all in a safe online space.

-In keeping with JFCS’ focus on inclusion, Mental Health Spotlight also provides access to a therapist on a sliding scale, as well as resources one may need outside JFCS’ areas of expertise.
+In keeping with JFCS’ focus on inclusion, Mental Health Spotlight also provides access to therapists on a sliding scale, as well as resources one may need outside JFCS’ areas of expertise.

 Our ongoing, drop-in groups: